 Skitourenguru targets backcountry skiers and snowboarders who know avalanche theory and actively practice avalanche awareness.
 Winter sport enthusiasts need to be able to cope with the challenges of the alpine terrain during winter.
-Novices shall read the article my first ski tour.
-The focus of Skitourenguru is backcountry skiers and backcountry snowboarders.
+Novices shall read the article Meine erste Skitour (my first backcountry ski tour).
+The focus of Skitourenguru is on backcountry skiers and backcountry snowboarders.
 The service explicitly does not target snowshoe walkers or free-riders.
 These two disciplines usually take place in a different context, which is not covered reliably by the algorithm of Skitourenguru.
 Furthermore, secured routes exist for these sports.